-My S’more Pudding Pot Recipe is your new favorite summer dessert idea that will WOW a crowd!
+My S’more Pudding Pot Recipe is your new favorite summer dessert recipe that will WOW a crowd!
 Just top your puddings with crushed graham crackers and broil the marshmallows and you’re DONE!
-These desserts are great for entertaining families, since both kids and grown-ups go nuts for these!
+These desserts are great for entertaining families since both kids and grown-ups go nuts for these!

-These cute little confections only look complicated!
-The best part is, you can make the puddings the day before (in fact they are even BETTER if you make them the day before) and chill in your fridge overnight.
+These cute little confections only look complicated but they are so easy to make!
+The best part is, you can make the puddings the day before and chill in your fridge overnight.

 What does “tempering the eggs” mean?

 The goal when tempering eggs is to slowly introduce the hot liquid with the raw egg.
 If you were to add all of the hot liquid at once, you could end up with clumpy, cooked eggs as a result.
 The small addition of hot or warm liquid dilutes the uncooked egg proteins, making it harder for them to form clumps when heated.

 Straining with Also Create a Smooth Texture

 When both the chocolate mixture and eggs are combined (and clump-free!) pass the liquid through a fine-mesh sieve into a Pyrex pitcher.
 This will extract any tiny bits of chocolate or egg that didn’t incorporate to create a super smooth pudding.

 After you’ve strained the pudding mixture, pour it into some jam jars.
 I really like the Tulip Style of Jar by Weck.
 (This link goes to Amazon where I am compensated for products sold at no cost to the consumer) I think they have a pretty shape and work really well as little dessert vessels.

 Since we are placing these puddings in the oven to bake and then toasting the marshmallows it’s important that you use a container that’s oven safe.